 Most of them have been genetically altered to improve their ability to attack tumors and decrease their virulence in healthy host cells.
 As a complement, they can foster an inflammatory environment by releasing and recognizing antigens, leading to immune system activation and preventing cancer cells' evasion.
 In fact, they seek to exploit mechanisms that induce tumor tolerance, facilitating tumor infection and the elimination of cells not protected by the immune response (Raja, Ludwig, Gettinger, Schalper, & Kim, 2018).

-Genetic modifications include deleting viral genes essential for normal cell replication.
-Plus, therapeutic genes encoding cytokines or enzymes to stimulate the immune response, induce cell death, or enhance tumor tissue degradation are inserted.
+Genetic modifications include deleting viral genes essential for normal cell replication, Additionally, therapeutic genes encoding cytokines or enzymes to stimulate the immune response, induce cell death, or enhance tumor tissue degradation are inserted.
 Likewise, tropism is optimized by modifying viral proteins to recognize specific receptors on cancer cells and controlling viral expression through promoters active only in tumors.
 Similarly, genes that degrade the extracellular matrix, such as metalloproteinases, are incorporated to facilitate viral spread within the malignant cell (Cristi, Gutiérrez, Hitt, & Shmulevitz, 2022).

 Among its advantages over other therapies is the ability to trigger a nearly universal therapeutic effect in cancer with greater selectivity.
 This situation contrasts with more conventional treatments, such as chemotherapy, a medical treatment that uses chemical substances, primarily cytotoxic drugs, to destroy cancer cells (Hossain & Haldar Neer, 2023), and radiotherapy, which employs radiation to destroy or control the growth of malignant cells, administered locally (Valentini, Boldrini, Mariani, & Massaccesi, 2020), affecting surrounding healthy tissues.